Notice

 Any trucking company operating in the United States is required to obtain liability and cargo insurance.
 Providing proof of insurance is required to receive many of the licenses and permits that you will need in the next steps, so it’s recommended that you have a plan for your insurance before moving on.
 Visit the FMCSA for specific information on the insurance requirements and how to file and submit proof of insurance.

-Before you can start operating your business you will need to obtain the required permits and licenses.
+Before you can start operating your business you will need to obtain the required permits and registrations.

-The permit or license you need depends on the service you operate and where your trucking business will be located.
+The permit or registration you need depends on the service you operate and where your trucking business will be located.

 • Designate Process Agents